eventbrite/javascript/react/README.md

 ```

 In the "bad" example, both `props` and `state` have a property called `visible`, which is very confusing.
 Should you use `this.props.visible` or `this.state.visible`.
 The one in `props` cannot change, while the one in `state` can.
 Naming the prop `defaultVisible` (as shown in the "good" example) makes things clearer.

+As a reminder, setting the state in the `constructor` should only be used when defaulting from props.

 **[⬆ back to top](#table-of-contents)**